Introduction¶

 records.

-The easiest way to see all existing records of a given type is to call the class method df
+The easiest way to see the latest records of a given type is to call the class method df

 .